rgrannell1/mchof/bugs.md

 A list of bugs that need squashing, and todo:

 ## TODO

+- improve docs
+- standard case unit checks

 - simplify indexing of mcPosition jobs; should be a two-liner
-- simplfy NA removal in mcPosition
+- simplify special case checking: reduce redundancy